 Recommended Elective Courses for SLP: (Not Required, but Useful for Graduate School Admissions)

-- Graduate programs often have a physical science requirement.
+Graduate programs often have a physical science requirement.
 Programs vary in terms of what courses they expect.
-A safe way to fulfill the course is by taking a course with a title like "Intro to Chemisty," "Intro to Physics," "General Chemistry" and so forth.
+A safe way to fulfill the course is by taking a course with a title like "Intro to Chemistry", "Intro to Physics," "General Chemistry" and so forth.

 - LING 403, if you did not take it as one of your area of specialization courses.